qcode-software/qcode-tcl/doc/supported-data-types.md

 -----

-Qcode tcl supports all standard postgresql data types in addition to several bespoke data types.
+Qcode-tcl extends the standard postgresql data types with several custom data types.

-Definitions for the custom Qcode data types follow:
+Definitions for the custom data types are as follows:

 |	Name	       | Description	|
 |	------------ | ------------ |